-You may apply any time after August 1st of your junior year of high school through the end of February preceding the fall semester for which you seek entrance (contact the college for the exact application deadline).
+You may apply any time after August 1st prior to your senior year of high school through mid-January preceding the fall semester for which you seek entrance.

 Yes, but you must be a high school senior (or a graduate or GED recipient who meets the age requirement).

 Yes, you are strongly encouraged to provide letters of recommendation from non-family members, as these letters may assist the Selection Committee in determining the strength of your character.
-Letters of recommendation should be addressed to the Dean of Admissions, Jay Merillat, no later than the application deadline; letters may be mailed, hand-delivered, faxed or emailed.
+Letters of recommendation may be initiated via the online application.
+Questions may be sent to the Vice President of Enrollment Management, Jay Merillat, at email@example.com.

 While applicants are primarily selected based on the criteria listed under “Selection Process” in the admissions booklet, the Selection Committee is also very interested in how applicants have spent their time outside of high school academic classes.
 Williamson seeks to enroll young men who are active and productive with their free time and engage in school activities, community service, and employment.

-A “legal US resident” is a United States citizen or a permanent lawful resident alien – an immigrant who has an alien registration card (green card).
+A “permanent legal US resident” is a United States citizen or a permanent lawful resident alien – an immigrant with an alien registration card (green card).

 In recent years, Williamson has been accepting approximately 25% of its applicants.
-Certain programs, such as Carpentry & Power Plant Technology, are more competitive due to higher application rates.
+Certain programs, such as Construction Technology – Electrical and Construction Technology – Carpentry have recently been more competitive due to higher application rates.

 Yes.
-However, coming from a family with greater assets may impact your acceptance through the selection process, especially if you are interested in one of our more competitive programs.
-In all cases where two applicants are otherwise equivalent (entrance exam scores, interview scores, etc.), “preference shall always be given to the poor” according to the founder of Williamson.
+However, coming from a family with greater income and assets may impact your acceptance through the selection process, especially if you are interested in one of our more competitive programs.
+In all cases where two applicants are otherwise equivalent, “preference shall always be given to the poor” according to the founder of Williamson.

 Yes.
-However, since entrance to Williamson is extremely competitive and the college is not designed to accommodate students from such backgrounds, it may impact your acceptance through the selection process.
+However, since entrance to Williamson is extremely competitive, it may impact your acceptance through the selection process.